 There are four main educational programs in a calendar year.
-These take place on the first or second Thursday of the month in April, June, September and November.
+These take place on the first Thursday of the month in April, June, September and November.
 Each program will be advertised in advance.

 Please check back on this events page for more updates or any additional special events.

 Held at the Lunenburg Public Library Community Room

 April 4, 2019 at 7:00 PM:

 Learn about the history of our town hall and about the history and maintenance of its Seth Thomas tower clock.
 This program will be presented by Bill Tyler, our vice president, and Lou Franco, head of the Lunenburg Clock Winders.